 We work closely with the EU to support the policing component of the G5 SAHEL Joint Force, helping five countries in the region cooperate effectively against terrorism, organized crime and people smuggling.
 We are also seeking to modernize their communications technology and develop their biometric expertise.

 We are exploring options with EU partners to fund an operational trial on the electronic transmission of Mutual Legal Assistance exchanges.
-This would speed up the process global considerably, helping bring more offenders to justice.
+This would speed up the global process considerably, helping bring more offenders to justice.
 The successful legal feasibility study was funded by the EU’s Justice Programme.

 The European Union contributes to the funding of several INTERPOL projects, including: